ZopaPublic/react-components/src/components/organisms/Accordion/README.md

 In order to create an accordion, you will need to use all of these components together.

-You can pass a click handler to `<Accordion.Header />` if you need to track the opening and closing of the `<Accordion.Section />` on e.g. analytics.
+You can pass a click handler function to `<Accordion.Header />` if you need to track the opening and closing of the `<Accordion.Section />` for e.g. analytics.

-This click handler can be a normal function receiving just a click event, or a curried function receiving a click event and a boolean `willBecomeActive` value.
+This click handler will receive a boolean indicating the current state of `<Accordion.Section />` _before_ the click.
+False means the section is currently closed and it will open.

 ### Example